 Please note: This course is for international students only

-The International Recruitment Office UAL admissions team at London College of Fashion will help to guide you through the application process and answer any specific questions that you may have regarding our courses tailored for international students.
+The admissions team at London College of Fashion will help guide you through the application process and answer any specific questions that you may have regarding our courses tailored for international students.
 This may include portfolio advice, the application process and fee advice.
 We offer a ‘drop-in’ facility for applicants who may be in London and wish to obtain further course and admissions information.
 Please contact us for further information on this facility.
 We can also arrange a tour of our facilities if we are given prior notice.

 Course and portfolio guidance

 This document offers guiance for the portfolio and interview stage of applying.